Skip to main content

 Chinese-European Emission-Reducing Solutions

-CHEERS is a collaborative project between Europe and China that focus on carbon capture from production of power and utility steam for refinery purposes.
-In particular, it involves a 2nd generation chemical-looping technology currently tested and verified at laboratory scale (up to 150 kW).
-Within the project, the core technology will be developed into a 3 MW system prototype for demonstration in China.
+CHEERS is a collaborative project between Europe and China that involves a 2nd generation chemical-looping technology currently tested and verified at laboratory scale (up to 150 kWth).
+During the project, the core technology has been developed into a 3 MWth system prototype for demonstration in China.
 This constitutes a major step towards large-scale decarbonisation of industry, offering a considerable potential for next-generation industrial combustion processes.

-Applied to industrial auxiliary systems, CHEERS aims at reducing drastically the efficiency drop lost to the carbon capture chain.
-This shall be demonstrated in operations using petroleum coke as the most challenging fuel.
+Applied to industrial auxiliary systems, CHEERS aims at reducing drastically the efficiency drop lost to the CO2 capture chain.
 In this respect, CHEERS is conceived as a greening measure for the petroleum refining sector, converting petroleum coke and heavy residual oil into auxiliary steam and power.
-It is anticipated that a successful demonstration will pave the ground for a wider deployment of the technology in the energy-intensive industry, especially processes hampered with combustion-related CO2.
+Furthermore, the project has paved the ground for a wider deployment of the technology in the energy-intensive industry, especially processes hampered with combustion-related CO2.
 In addition, combustion of biomass in a CLC system can produce renewable electricity or heat with negative CO2 emission.

-Process simulations of CLC, Circulating Fluidized Bed (CFB) and Natural Gas Combined Cycle (NGCC) cases at industrial scale, both for refinery and power applications, have been finalized.
-The results will be used as the basis for performing the techno-economic analysis of the three technologies (CLC, CFB and NGCC).
+Process simulations of CLC, CFB and NGCC cases at industrial scale, both for refinery and power applications, have been performed.
+The results were used as the basis for the techno-economic analysis of the three technologies (CLC, CFB and NGCC).
+The main conclusion from this analysis was that for pet-coke, but probably also for all other solid fuels, the CLC technology was significantly more energy efficient than CFB with post-combustion capture.

-A webinar series presenting the main results from the various work performed in the project has been initiated.
-The dissemination of results within the scientific community and the wider public have contributed to the increased visibility of Horizon 2020 projects and promoted cooperation between the EU and China.
+A webinar series presenting the main results from the various work performed in the project has been organized.
+The dissemination of results within the scientific community and the wider public have contributed to increased visibility of Horizon 2020 projects and promoted cooperation between the EU and China.

-As the project continues, it is expected to demonstrate that an optimized chemical looping combustion technology can yield high CO2 capture efficiency at a very low efficiency penalty, even for difficult fuels, such as petcoke.
+The techno-economic assessment demonstrated that an optimized chemical looping combustion technology can yield high CO2 capture efficiency at a very low efficiency penalty.

-The expected impact of CHEERS is itemised as follows: (1) providing cost- and resource effective application of carbon capture in industrial operations, (2) constituting a steppingstone to wider deployment, (3) facilitating clusters of carbon capture storage and utilization projects, (4) ensuring a competitive position for existing EU industries in a future carbon-restrained world, and (5) reconciling competitiveness with EU climate goals.
+The expected impact of CHEERS is itemised as follows: (1) providing cost- and resource effective application of CCS in industrial operations, (2) constituting a steppingstone to wider deployment, (3) facilitating clusters of CCS projects, (4) ensuring a competitive position for existing EU industries in a future carbon-restrained world, and (5) reconciling competitiveness with EU climate goals.